 Available or current treatment guidelines

-Acute management of transverse myelitis has been informed primarily in case series and expert opinion and no randomized controlled trials have been performed yet.
-First line treatment for noninfectious immune-mediated TM includes IV methylprednisolone at 30mg/kg/day for 5-7 days with a maximum dose of 1g/day followed by an oral corticosteroid taper of 1mg/kg/day for 3-4 weeks.
-If there is no clinical improvement within 24-48 hours IVIG can be given at 2g/kg divided over 2-5 days.
-Children with TM usually do not need additional treatment aimed at their disease after the acute phase.
-1,7,8,9
+Acute management of transverse myelitis has been informed primarily in case series and expert opinion and no randomized controlled trials have been performed yet.5 First line treatment for noninfectious immune-mediated TM includes IV methylprednisolone at 30mg/kg/day for 5-7 days with a maximum dose of 1g/day followed by an oral corticosteroid taper of 1mg/kg/day for 3-4 weeks.3 If there is no clinical improvement or symptoms worsen within 24-48 hours IVIG can be given at 2g/kg divided over 2-5 days or plasmapheresis can be given.3 Children with TM usually do not need additional treatment aimed at their disease after the acute phase.
+4,13-15 Two-thirds of patients are at moderate or severe risk of sequalae.
+For this reason, some medical centers are recommending the use of IVIG or plasmapheresis therapy simultaneously with steroids for patients with severe motor or respiratory dysfunction.
+However, to date, there is no adequate evidence to support the efficacy of these treatments alone or in combination.3

 -Evaluate for bowel/bladder dysfunction.
-Start appropriate programs with intermittent catherization or bowel program.
+Start appropriate programs with intermittent catheterization or bowel program.

 -Initiate PT, OT, SLP to maintain range of motion, prevent contractures, orthotic evaluation, assess cognition and swallow.